IngeSebastian/BlockingDeadRP/README.md

 ![2023-04-09_15 02 58](https://user-images.githubusercontent.com/40346644/230798054-81efeb81-0d63-4c90-9a75-fd19b967e786.png)

-Original post and download: https://hypixel.net/threads/blocking-dead-resource-pack.5001087/
+Original post with instructions and download: https://hypixel.net/threads/blocking-dead-resource-pack.5001087/
+You can also download the RP in the [Releases tab](https://github.com/ElSebas02/BlockingDeadRP/releases).